 Asset Definition

-Here's an example asset definition:
+Here's an example SQL asset with an inline definition:

 /* @bruin